thatstatsguy/thatstatsguy.github.io/_posts/2023-04-16-Hub and Spoke Pattern Part 2.md

 ## Comments
 All code for this article is available on my [github repo](https://github.com/thatstatsguy/DesignPatterns/tree/main/Hub%20and%20Spoke/Part2/CurrencyDisplay).
 Based on the implementation provided, I have three comments:
 1. I've said this before, but I do find it interesting that  [this](https://github.com/jeffreypalermo/blazormvc) implementation stops random events being fired off by forcing the notification payload to implement a given interface.
-That being said, it can be confusing to a new user on a repo when they see a record implenting an empty interface.
+That being said, it can be confusing to a new user on a repo when they see a record implementing an empty interface.
 2. It's great to have such fine grained control over whether or not a component registers itself by forcing it to manually call  the `Register` method on the `VisualUiBus` service.
 However, I can see someone may want an implementation detail where everything is automatically registered without calling the `Register` event.
     - I can't remember where I've seen this, but this can be done by inheriting from a base class which takes care of the registration and all you need to do is override the Handle method for the custom implementation details.
     - Other options may exist other than the one I've found.
 3. I'm definitely not the first person who's had to deal with real time notifications and eventing via a pattern like this - something like the MediatR library likely has a spin off for this in Blazor.

 ## Wrapping up
-We now have a working implementation for an application that receives real time notifications.
+We now have a working application that receives real time notifications.
 In the final article of the series, we'll explore how we can use already existing libraries to achieve the same implementation.

 Until next time :)